MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-no-license-server.md

   - A licensing error occurred while the client was attempting to connect (Licensing timed out).
 Please try connecting to the remote computer again.

-- The RDP connection appears to be stuck in the Configuring remote session status.
+- The RDP connection appears to be stuck in the "Configuring remote session" status.

 ## Cause

 This problem occurs if a Remote Desktop license server is unavailable to provide a license to start a remote session.
 It can be caused by several scenarios, even though a Remote Desktop Session Host role was set up on the VM:

-- There was never a Remote Desktop licensing role in the environment, and the grace period, 180 days, is over.
+- There was never a Remote Desktop licensing role in the environment, and the grace period of 180 days is over.
-- A Remote Desktop license was installed in the environment, but it's never activated.
+- A Remote Desktop license was installed in the environment, but it has never been activated.
 - A Remote Desktop license has Client Access Licenses (CALs), and it was activated.
 However, there are more active users than available CALs.
 - A Remote Desktop license in the environment doesn't have CALs injected to set up the connection.
-- A Remote Desktop license was installed in the environment.
-There are available CALs, but they weren't configured properly.
+- A Remote Desktop license is installed in the environment.
+There are available CALs, but they aren't configured properly.
-- A Remote Desktop license has CALs, and it was activated.
+- A Remote Desktop license has CALs, and it is activated.
 However, some other issues on the Remote Desktop license server prevent it from providing licenses in the environment.

 ## Solution

 To resolve this problem, [back up the OS disk](/azure/virtual-machines/windows/snapshot-copy-managed-disk) and follow these steps:

 1. Connect to the VM by using an administrative session.
-To do this, use one of the following ways:
+To do this, use one of the following methods:

     - Run the following command: